ohnosec/ZXPrinter/README.md

 </p>

 Then on the Raspberry Pi Pico:
-- Push and hold the BOOTSEL button on the Pi Pico itself while connecting a USB cable to you computer
+1. Push and hold the BOOTSEL button on the Pi Pico while connecting a USB cable to your PC
-- Release the button once your Pi Pico appears as a Mass Storage Device called RPI-RP2
+2. Release the button once your Pi Pico appears as a Mass Storage Device called RPI-RP2
-- Copy the UF2 file onto the RPI-RP2 volume
+3. Copy the UF2 file onto the RPI-RP2 volume
 </details>

 ## 🔦 What does it do?